yelsharawy/CodingCompetitionServer/README.md

    - Users may request to play a match against any other user, without getting scored for the result
 2. Security features (by 01/31)
    - Running user-submitted code can be a huge security risk, so, if I have time, I will try to run the user-submitted programs in a sandbox.
-   - I can also double check to ensure there are no memory leaks or possible file table mishaps (accidentally leaving a pipe open before `exec`-ing, so a user-submitted program to write to it)
+   - I can also double check to ensure there are no memory leaks or possible file table mishaps (accidentally leaving a pipe open before `exec`-ing, so a user-submitted program could write to it)